 Chester is hyperventilating, tears stream, he’s one broke dick dog.

 After Katya backs the van out, Katja closes the roll down.
 She takes his mobile and the cash he’s got.
 She cuts Wilkins loose, goes out the entrance door and leaves the key in the lock.
 He’ll have to figure out how to get to the hospital.
-Every few weeks, he gets a note on his car, an email, something stuck on his door, a reminder that people are paying attention.
+Every few weeks, he'll get a note on his car, an email, something stuck on his door, a reminder that people are paying attention.

 They never check into the Hampton, instead drive straight to the airport.
 As instructed, leave the van in the short term parking lot, key in the glove box.
 Someone will come around to return it and change the plate back to the rental plate.